huijing/huijing.github.io/_drafts/nexmo-building-a-check-in-app.md

 A typical two-factor authentication flow involves only 1 party.
 They will enter their mobile phone number to receive an SMS with the verification code, then enter said code into the user interface to authenticate their identity.
 Easy-peasy-lemon-squeezy.

-Now, this hare-brained scheme of mine proposes making this a 2 party affair.
+Things become a bit more interesting if you want to make this a 2-party affair.
 A checkpoint administrator will have a list of all players and their corresponding phone numbers.
 When players reach the checkpoint, the administrator will trigger a verification code that is sent to the player's phone.

 The player will then enter that verification code via an online web form or respond via SMS to confirm their presence at the checkpoint.
 In theory, because the administrator has no way to access the verification code, they will be unable to verify players who are not present at the checkpoint.